 Why this works:

-How you can use this framework: Tell your audience about the DNA (or some other scientific or official-sounding thing) that makes something in your niche unique.
+How you can use this framework: Tell your audience what something in your niche doesn’t want, and that they want “THIS” instead.

 Examples of this framework in action: